The spoken word applies.

 The format should be formally established at the defence minister level, and the next meeting should take place before the end of 2019.

-This would create an additional link between NATONorth Atlantic Treaty Organization and the EUEuropäische Union.
+This would create an additional link between NATO and the EU.

-This way, we will provide new impetus for our common security, both within the EUEuropäische Union and within NATONorth Atlantic Treaty Organization, for all Europeans.
+This way, we will provide new impetus for our common security, both within the EU and within NATO, for all Europeans.
 This way, we will strengthen our ties with the United Kingdom, even beyond Brexit.

 And while we are discussing the concept of a security format: